 Sveva Caetani passed away on April 24 1994.
 She bequeathed the Caetani House and grounds to the City of Vernon in her Will, with the wish that they be utilized for the benefit of the residents of Vernon and the surrounding area for use in all artistic pursuits.

 In 1978 Sveva began painting her masterpiece, a series of 56 large, luminous watercolours that would recount the story of her life.
 Despite her failing health, she completed the series in 1989.
-Titled Recapitulation, it is now housed by the Alberta Art Foundation in Edmonton.
+Titled Recapitulation, it is now housed by the Alberta Foundation for the Arts in Edmonton.

 In 1995 the book Recapitulation – A Journey by Sveva Caetani di Sermoneta was published by Heidi Thompson.
 Heidi spent many years with Sveva documenting her life and art.
 Her book is available from the Greater Vernon Museum and Archives or through her website www.heidithompson.ca.